Updated January 30, 2023

-If you’re looking for huge sandy beaches, guaranteed sunshine, exciting activities and ancient ruins that would impress even Indiana Jones, look to Turkey’s Mediterranean coast.
+If you’re looking for huge sandy beaches, plenty of sunshine, exciting activities and ancient ruins that would impress even Indiana Jones, look to Turkey’s Mediterranean coast.
 This part of Turkey is great for families, with superb sandy beaches and lots of activities for all ages.

 Head to Antalya, one of Turkey’s largest cities, and you’ll find sophisticated shopping and excellent restaurants here, especially in the old Kaleici district, as well as lively clubs around the old harbour.
 Antalya’s best beaches are at Lara, midway between the city centre and the airport, and Konyaalti, south of the centre.

-At Belek, about ten miles east of the airport, you’ll find miles of sand lined with opulent hotels and all-inclusive resorts with vast pools and spas offering the ultimate pampering experiences.
+At Belek, about 29km (18 miles) east of the airport, you’ll find miles of sand lined with opulent hotels and all-inclusive resorts with vast pools and spas offering the ultimate pampering experiences.

 Further east, Side is a picturesque old town huddled around a quaint harbour and dotted with Greek and Roman ruins.

-The Roman theatre at Aspendos, less than an hour from Antalya and only 5 miles from Belek, is awe-inspiring – built around AD 170, it could seat more than 15,000.
-The region’s other key archaeological site is Perge, 18 miles east of Antalya, where a forest of columns marks the site of a 3,000-year-old city.
+The Roman theatre at Aspendos, less than an hour from Antalya and around 18km (11 miles) from Belek, is awe-inspiring – built around 170 AD, it could seat more than 15,000 people.
+The region’s other key archaeological site is Perge, 16km (10 miles) east of Antalya, where a forest of columns marks the site of a 3,000-year-old city.
 For white-water thrills and spills, take a raft trip down the Köprülü Canyon.
-From Kemer, south of Antalya, you can ride the Olympos Teleferik cable car to the 2,365m summit of Tahtalı Dağı (Mount Olympos) for a stupendous view.
+From Kemer, south of Antalya, you can ride the Olympos Teleferik cable car to the 2,365m (7,759ft) summit of Tahtalı Dağı (Mount Olympos) for a stunning view.

 Bodrum hits the spot with the right mix of sightseeing, shopping, sea and sunshine.
-Its stand-out landmark is the medieval Castle of St Peter – built by the piratical Knights of Rhodes, it’s now a museum of underwater archaeology, filled with treasures from ancient shipwrecks.
-Cumhuriyet Caddesi is a mile-long neon-lit strip lined with bars and clubs, and at the far end you’ll find the daddy of them all, Halikarnas, a massive dance venue with space for 5,000 ravers.
+Its standout landmark is the medieval Castle of St Peter – built by the Knights of St John, it’s now a museum of underwater archaeology, filled with treasures from ancient shipwrecks.
+Cumhuriyet Caddesi is a mile-long neon-lit strip lined with bars and clubs, and you’ll find plenty of massive dance venues to boogie the night away.

 Bodrum’s old quarter is a great place to shop and haggle for suspiciously cheap ‘replika’ (that is, fake) designer shoes, accessories, headphones and sunglasses, and with the pound strong against the Turkish lira, there are plenty of bargains to be had.

-Bodrum’s town beach is no great shakes, so if it’s sun and sand you’re looking for, stay at Gumbet, about a mile from the city centre.
-A couple of miles further along the Bodrum peninsula, Bitez is great for windsurfing and watersports.
+Bodrum’s town beach is no great shakes, so if it’s sun and sand you’re looking for, stay at Gumbet, about 4km (2.3 miles) from Bodrum's city centre.
+A few kilometres further along the Bodrum peninsula, Bitez is great for windsurfing and watersports.

-The sea is only three miles away, and wooden boats ferry visitors to the vast beach at Iztuzu, through a reed-filled river delta.
-On the way, you’ll see kingfishers, egrets and other birdlife, and in summer you’re likely to spot the big loggerhead turtles which lay their eggs at Iztuzu.
-To protect the turtles, hotel development is banned from this five-mile swathe of sand, but you’ll find a handful of café-bars next to the jetty at the west end of the beach, where you can rent loungers and umbrellas.
+The sea is only a few kilometres away, and wooden boats ferry visitors to the vast beach at Iztuzu through a reed-filled river delta.
+On the way, you’ll see kingfishers, egrets and other birdlife, and in summer you’re likely to spot the big loggerhead turtles that lay their eggs at Iztuzu.
+To protect the turtles, hotel development is banned from this 5km (3-mile) swathe of sand, but you’ll find a handful of café-bars next to the jetty at the west end of the beach, where you can also rent sun-loungers and umbrellas.

 Fethiye is as authentically Turkish as it gets – it’s even more popular with holidaying Turks than with foreign visitors.
-That said, Calis Beach, three miles north of town, attracts a multi-national clientele.
+That said, Calis Beach, around 3km (1.7 miles) north of town, attracts a multi-national clientele.
 It’s lined with hotels, restaurants and bars and there are plenty of watersports available here too.

 In town, you’ll find a picturesque bazaar area around Hamam Sokak, filled with shops selling made-to-measure leatherwear, aromatic spices, colourful ceramics, Turkish delight and many dried fruit and nuts.
 There are some fab old-school restaurants here too, serving fresh fish from the seafood market.